*This is a guest post, the thoughts and opinions expressed are those of the authors and do not reflect on Techaeris or its staff.

 - Sentiment scoring of news reports about the company

 - Short-term share price movements

 - Stock compatibility with the user’s portfolio

 What’s most interesting about Front’s application of AI to this use case is how it blends hard financial data points with things like media sentiment to produce an evaluation consistent with human evaluation.
 Because the market is rarely compatible with a data-only approach and is far more irrational than it should be, conventional AI would be at a disadvantage under normal conditions.
-But by including things like sentiment into the mix, Front aims to make its AI “react” as a human investor might.
+But by including things like sentiment into the mix, Front aims to help investors win long-term.

-And on top of all that, Front’s AI uses predictive modeling to help investors identify good buys based on small price movements in real-time.
-It’s the same kind of strategy that most algorithmic stock trading systems now use.
-And those have been the secret to large investors’ success in recent years.
+Front’s AI uses predictive modeling to help investors identify good buys and strengthen their portfolios.
+It’s been the secret to large investors’ success in recent years.
 So, Front putting that information into the little guy’s hands is a big deal that can’t be overstated.

 The Proof is in the Pudding